 Think of it as an investment.
 Some materials might save you money upfront but will need to be replaced in just a few years.
 Others are a bigger initial purchase but will stand strong for a decade or more.
 Your choice will influence everything from the safety of the food you grow to the time you spend on upkeep each season.
 Let’s walk through the key things to consider so you can feel confident you’re building a garden that truly lasts.

-How Materials Affect Plant Health
+How Your Choice Impacts Plant Health

 If you’re growing edibles, the safety of your garden bed material is non-negotiable.
 The walls of your bed are in constant contact with the soil your plants draw nutrients from, so you want to be sure nothing harmful is leaching into it.
 This is why it’s best to stick with materials that are as natural and inert as possible.
 Untreated woods, food-grade plastics, and steel are all excellent choices for creating a healthy, organic space for your vegetables and herbs.